 I’m not sure why stories like this fascinate me so much.
 Maybe it’s the fact that celebrities are talking about the paranormal.
-But more than likely, it’s the hubris of an airhead celebrity thinking that she’d be the one to find Bigfoot, if she went out looking for the big fella.
-I also really love how the article just rambles off into a tnagent about Finding Bigfoot.
+But more than likely, it’s the hubris of an airhead celebrity like Megan Fox thinking that she’d be the one to find Bigfoot, if she went out looking for the big fella.
+I also really love how the article just rambles off into a tangent about Finding Bigfoot.
 Like many cryptids, it’s just an awesome hybrid of things that really shouldn’t go together.

 While at Comic-Con in San Diego on Thursday, the “Transformers” star opened up to People magazine about her fascination with the mythical beast and her “confidence” that she could take the legendary creature down.

 “Bigfoot’s real,” she said when asked about her shared connections to those at Comic-Con.
 “And I have confidence in myself that if I were ever to be taken out on an expedition … I would be the one to find Bigfoot.”